dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 ## Edit the HTML source code {#create-html}

 1. Click **HTML**, at the upper left of DartPad.
-   The view switches from Dart code to the (non-existent) HTML code.
+   The view switches from Dart code to the (currently non-existent) HTML code.

 2. Add the following HTML code: